 What is a Resident Assistant?

 A resident assistant, or RA, is a trained peer leader who advises a group of students within their community.
-An RA has many roles and responsibilities, including, but not limited to, building a community through programming, acting as an advisor, being a familiar first resource for students with academic or institutional questions, and enforcing residence hall and university policies.
+An RA has many roles and responsibilities, including, but not limited to, building a community through hosting events, acting as an mentor, being a familiar first resource for students with academic or institutional questions, and enforcing residence hall and university policies.

 Why should I apply to be an RA?

 There are so many reasons you should apply to be an RA!
 Do you like people?
 Projects and events?
 Making a difference?